 - Apply both leave-in conditioners and styling products on soaking wet hair.
 This will allow you to detangle more easily and comb the product through your coily hair thoroughly

-- Strong hold gels like our In-Shower Style Fixer are the best products to define coils and hold the style until the next wash day.
+- Strong hold gels like our In-Shower Style Fixer are the best products to define coils and hold the style until the next wash day

 - If you want to style your coily hair’s edges, use a little bit more of our Fixer to smooth them back or create unique designs

-How to Refresh Coily Hair
+How to Care for Coily Hair

 - If you feel you need a little bit more hold, smooth some gel over your hair in sections.
 Don’t try to rake it in or it may cause more frizz.